MatthewRalston/kmerdb/README.md

 Thanks to Yasmeen for the usual banter.
 Thanks to Max, Robin, and Robert for the halfway decent memories in St. Louis.
 Thanks to Freddy Miller for the good memories.
+Thanks to Nichole for the cookies and good memories.
 And thanks to my family and friends.
 Go Blue Hens
 -->